konradbaccenture/terraform-on-aws-repo/README.md

 How to run
 1. Create CMK
-2. Create EC2 Instance
+2. Change CMK ARN in code
-3. Create an S3 full access role
+3. Create an S3 and lake formation full access role
-4. Apply the above role to EC2
+4. Create EC2 Instance
-5. Change CMK ARN in code
+5. Apply the above role to EC2
 6. Connect to instance

 #Install git